League City Child Custody Lawyer

 - Consent to medical treatment in the event of an emergency that presents a danger to the child;

 The different forms of child custody are described in detail below, but you should note that conservatorship does affect visitation.
 Again, Texas uses a term that may be unfamiliar: Possession and access.
 When the child primarily resides with one parent under the custody arrangement, the other parent will have visitation rights and pay child support.
 Possession and access is also referred to as parenting time in some contexts.
+All of this can be very confusing due to the terminology, so give us a call to talk to our family law attorney.
+They will help you understand your legal options and what legal services we can provide to help all parties involved!

 Common Types of Child Custody